 Other small issues that might need to be addressed include escaped flies in the classroom and planning a schedule to moisten the fly food.
-Fruit flies that escape during experimental setup can easily be caught using a variety of fly traps.
+Fruit flies that escape during experimental setup can easily be caught using a variety of flytraps.
 A simple trap can be created with a plastic cup and paper towel or coffee filter.
-First, place a small amount of food in the base of a plastic cup.
+Place a small amount of food in the base of a plastic cup.
 Then create a funnel from a coffee filter or paper towel, cutting a small hole at the very base of the funnel.
-Place the funnel in the cup, folding the open ends over the cup edge and securing the ends with tape or a rubber band.
-The flies will crawl into the cup to find the food but will not be able to find a way out.
-Food moistening also needs to be scheduled weekly.
-Moistening the food on Friday ensures that the flies will have a food source during the weekend.
+Place the funnel in the cup folding the open ends over the cup edge and securing the ends with tape or rubber band.
+The flies will crawl into the cup to find the food, but will not be able to find a way out.
+Food moistening also needs to be schedules weekly.
+Moistening the food on Friday ensures the flies will have a food source during the weekend.
 One additional day, Tuesday or Wednesday, also might be added to the schedule to keep the food moist.

 Assessment data from module implementation will be presented in subsequent publications.
-Pre-assessments indicated that students had little understanding of the effect initial female populations might have on population growth, whereas students demonstrated greater understanding of the effect of limited food availability on population growth.
-However, their understanding of the role that space plays in population dynamics was also limited.
-Many middle school students held the naive notion that fruit flies are too small for space size to make a difference in their population size.
-Analysis of pre- and post-assessments will be presented in future publications.
+Pre-assessments indicated students had little understanding of the effect initial female populations might have on population growth whereas students' demonstrated greater understanding of the effect of limited food availability on population growth.
+However, their understanding of the role space plays in population dynamics also was limited.
+Many middle school students held the naïve notion that fruit flies are too small for a space to make a difference in their population size.
+Analysis of pre and post assessments will be presented in future publications.